By denouncing Trump, old-guard Republicans get renamed - ExBulletin

 The 55-year-old Republican was first elected to the House in 2016, and quickly rose through the ranks, securing a leadership position in 2019.

-A traditional conservative, she largely supported the Trump presidency until January 6, 2021.
+A traditional conservative, she has largely supported the Trump presidency – until January 6, 2021.

 Following the assault on Capitol Hill, Cheney voted for Trump’s second impeachment along with a handful of other Republicans, many of whom have announced their retirement.